 School community Consultation

-The College consults with the community in various ways, and formally with parent representative groups for the priorities for the program.
+The College consults with the community in various ways for the priorities for the program.